 Associate – Associate Level Certification is designed for the individual who wishes to increase his/her base of knowledge in managing personal or family mineral properties.
 The individual may not receive monetary compensation except for managing personal or family mineral interests.

-Professional – Professional Level Certification is designed for the individual who is currently, or plans to be involved in any aspect of managing, administration or development of oil and gas properties.
-Trust officers, landmen and attorneys can benefit from this level.
+Professional – Professional Level Certification is designed for the individual who is currently or plans to be involved in any aspect of managing, administering, or developing oil and gas properties.
+Trust officers, landmen, mineral buyers, and attorneys can benefit from this level.

-Basics of leasing from the small mineral owner’s perspective, by former NARO Chairman, and founder Jim Stafford.
+“Look Before You Lease” reviews the basics of leasing from the small mineral owner’s perspective.
+It was written by former NARO Chairman and founder Jim Stafford.
 This book pre-dates the fracking boom so it feels a bit out of date, but the material is still relevant.

 How Fracking Ignited the American Energy Revolution and Changed the World